With an Eye on the National Championship, for Saint Mary’s Rugby There’s Always More to Do

 Beginning in 1967, Vincent coached rugby at SCM for more than 15 years.
 A native of New Zealand, Vincent captained the Canterbury Province team before moving to the US to complete a master’s in history and then to begin coaching at Saint Mary’s.
 Vincent is honored in the US Rugby foundation as one of the sport's greatest athletes and individuals.
 He brought Gaels Rugby teams on international tours every season—including, in 1980, to New Zealand.
 After coaching rugby at Saint Mary’s for more than 15 years, Vincent passed away in 1983, suffering from an asthma attack while returning from an SMC Easter trip with the team.

 O’Brien and the team pay homage to those who have sustained SMC Rugby with the annual Pat Vincent Dinner, an event O’Brien started at the College over a decade ago.
-It’s a way to both raise money for the team and recognized the ideals and commitment Vincent brought to the sport at Saint Mary’s.
+It’s a way to both raise money for the team and recognize the ideals and commitment Vincent brought to the sport at Saint Mary’s.
 This year the dinner takes place the evening of February 25 at the Soda Center on the Saint Mary’s campus.
 As O’Brien notes, it’s a special occasion for the community, with many alumni—some in their 50s, 60s and 70s—coming out to share words of wisdom and encouragement with the current players.
 “We wouldn't be here without the alumni,” O’Brien says.
 “And we wouldn't be here without the guys who played for Pat Vincent.”

 A Game Loaded with Heartbreak